daye10/smile/README.md

 - To get specific ID of an event, browse the glb.db file using this : https://inloop.github.io/sqlite-viewer/
 - Once the database is decrypted, you can delete enc_glb.db file.

+## TODO / Coming Soon
+- Auto complete great warrior goku missions ⌛
+- Signal user to update bot ⌛
+- Use mediafire instead of mega so we can use the same link ⌛
+- Show all current events ⌛
+-
 ## Contact, Bug, Contribution, ...

 Want to contribute?
 Great!